Do you know what I’ve noticed about dubbed anime shows? There’s an endless amount of fans who HATE dubbed anime.

 Season 1 starts out at a slow-ish pace.
-Focusing on the main characters: Sousuke Sagara.
-Who has a Militant background and works for an independent Military group.
+Focusing on the main character: Sousuke Sagara.
+Who has a Militant background and works for an independent

-The other main character: Kaname Chidori.
-A student council president who’s responsible, popular, humble, but is in danger of being kidnapped.
+The other main character: Kaname Chidori, is a student council president who’s responsible, popular, and humble, but is in danger of being kidnapped.

 The second season blew me away, and I couldn’t believe the 2nd series was so much better than the first.

-I can’t even name an anime series with a season 2 that outclasses season 1.
+The 3rd “side-story” season shocked me yet again with how good it is.
+I can’t even name an anime series with a season 2 that outclasses season 1 by this much.

-It’s unheard of in almost all forms of film and entertainment.
+It’s unheard of in almost all forms of film and entertainment to this degree.

 Shiki is a horror/mystery anime series comparable to Higurashi: When They Cry.

 Compared to Higurashi, Shiki starts off with a slow pace.
-In fact as I got into a couple of episodes I started to doubt whether it’s worth watching.
+In fact, as I got into a couple of episodes I started to doubt whether it was worth watching.

 But then the pace starts to pick up and each episode started blowing my mind out of my skull.
 Piece by piece.

-The dubbing, voice casting and dialogue is spot on.
-The story-telling is one of the best I’ve ever seen (even if slow).
+The dubbing, voice casting and dialogue are spot on.
+The storytelling is one of the best I’ve ever seen (even if slow).

-And the realism is beyond belief.
-Shiki is one of the saddest, most cruel and thought-provoking anime’s created.
+Realism is beyond belief.
+Shiki is one of the saddest, most cruel and most thought-provoking anime created.